 '''

-(base64-encode-stream in out [newline-bstr]) → void?
+(base64-encode-stream in out [newline]) → void?

 in : input-port?

 out : output-port?

-newline-bstr : bytes? = #"\n"
+newline : any/c = #"\n"

 '''

-Reads bytes from in and writes the encoded result to out, breaking the output into 72character lines separated by newline-bstr, and ending with newline-bstr unless the input stream is empty.
-Note that the default newline-bstr is just #"\n", not #"\r\n".
+Reads bytes from in and writes the encoded result to out, breaking the output into 72character lines separated by newline, and ending with newline unless the input stream is empty.
+Note that the default newline is just #"\n", not #"\r\n".
 The procedure returns when it encounters an end-of-file from in.